Posted On02 May 2024

 Average Salary: $189,401

 While it might seem glamorous to fly the skies, airline pilots contend with enormous responsibility.
 Ensuring the safety of hundreds of passengers and dealing with varying weather conditions place pilots under immense pressure.
 They must also maintain a calm demeanor during unforeseen events, which makes this role one of the most challenging jobs in the world.
-Consider researching the best airlines to work for if you are considering a career change.
+Consider researching the best airlines to work for if you are thinking about a career change.

 3. Air Traffic Controller